aquasecurity/tracee/docs/docs/deep-dive/dropping-capabilities.md

 ## Tracee and capabilities

-**tracee** tries to reduce their capabilities during their execution.
-The way does it is through "protection rings":
+**tracee**, **tracee-ebpf**, and **tracee-rules**, try to reduce their capabilities during their execution.
+The way they do is through different "execution protection rings":

-* Privileged   (ring 0): all capabilities are Effective (almost never)
-* Required     (ring 1): only required (by events) capabilities are Effective (during config)
-* Requested    (ring 2): single time requested capabilities are Effective (special needs)
+* Full:     All capabilities are effective (less secure)
-* Unprivileged (ring 3): no capabilities are Effective at all (most of the time)
+* EBPF:     eBPF needed capabilities + Base capabilities
+* Specific: Specific capabilities (from time to time) + Base Capabilities
+* Base:     None or Some capabilities always effective (more secure)

 ## Listing available capabilities